AdobeDocs/campaign-classic.en/help/delivery/using/content-manager-resources-and-principles.md

 * JavaScript templates: formatting of output documents using JavaScript language.
 For more on this, refer to [Publication templates](../../delivery/using/publication-templates.md).
 * JavaScript codes: JavaScript codes for data aggregation.
 For more on this, refer to [Aggregator](../../delivery/using/publication-templates.md#aggregator).
 * Publication templates: definition of publication templates.
 For more on this, refer to [Publication templates](../../delivery/using/publication-templates.md).
 * Content: content instances to be created and published.
-For more on this, refer to [Using a content template](../../delivery/using/using-a-content-template.md).
+For more on this, refer to [Use a content template](../../delivery/using/using-a-content-template.md).